chrysn/aiocoap/README.rst

 Dependencies
 ------------

 Basic aiocoap works out of the box on Python_ 3.4.4 or greater.
+Full functionality is currently available only on Linux and possibly some BSDs (see `platform issues`_).
+For Windows and macOS, at least client mode should be available with the `simple6 transport`_ (currently, set ``AIOCOAP_CLIENT_TRANSPORT=simple6`` in the environment).

 The examples_ require Python 3.5 as they use newer syntax.